-You are allowed to claim a tax deduction even in the absence of a receipt if it meets one of the following criteria:
+You are permitted to claim a tax deduction even if you do not have a receipt for the transaction as long as it satisfies one of the following criteria:

 - Those travel costs that are covered by a travel allowance and don’t exceed the acceptable travel amounts determined by the ATO